etsh/groupable/README.md

 ```php
 $group->revoke($user, $role);
 ```

+The available roles can be defined on a group by group basis and should be expressed by adding the required roles to the `$groupable_roles` property on the group model.

 ### Checking whether a user has a group role
 You can check whether a group member has a given group role like this: